ibm-cloud-docs/containers/cs_access_overview.md

 <dl>
 <dt>Resource instance</dt>
     <dd><p>Each {{site.data.keyword.cloud_notm}} service in your account is a resource that has instances.
 The instance differs by service.
 For example, in {{site.data.keyword.containerlong_notm}}, the instance is a cluster, but in {{site.data.keyword.cloudcerts_long_notm}}, the instance is a certificate.
 By default, resources belong to the default resource group in your account.
 You can assign users an access role to a resource instance to grant permissions as described in the following scenarios.
     <ul><li>All {{site.data.keyword.cloud_notm}} IAM services in your account, including all clusters in {{site.data.keyword.containerlong_notm}} and images in {{site.data.keyword.registrylong_notm}}.</li>
     <li>All instances within a service, such as all the clusters in {{site.data.keyword.containerlong_notm}}.</li>
-  <li>All instances within a region of a service, such as all the clusters in the **US South** region of {{site.data.keyword.containerlong_notm}}.</li>
+    <li>All instances within a region of a service, such as all the clusters in the <strong>US South</strong> region of {{site.data.keyword.containerlong_notm}}.</li>
     <li>To an individual instance, such as one cluster.</li></ul></dd>
     <dt>Kubernetes namespace</dt>
     <dd><p>As part of cluster resource instances in {{site.data.keyword.cloud_notm}} IAM, you can assign users with service access roles to namespaces within your clusters.</p>
     <p>When you assign access to a namespace, the policy applies to all current and future instances of the namespace in all the clusters that you authorize.
 For example, say that you want a `dev` group of users to be able to deploy Kubernetes resources in a `test` namespace in all your clusters in AP North.
 If you assign the `dev` access group the **Writer** service access role for the Kubernetes namespace `test` in all clusters in the AP North region within the `default` resource group, the `dev` group can access the `test` namespace in any AP North cluster in the `default` resource group that currently has or eventually has a `test` namespace.</p>
     <p class="important">If you scope a service access role to a namespace, you cannot apply the policy to a resource group or assign a platform access role at the same time.</p></dd>
 <dt>Resource group</dt>
     <dd><p>You can organize your account resources in customizable groupings so that you can quickly assign individual or groups of users access to more than one resource at a time.
 Resource groups can help operators and administrators filter resources to view their current usage, troubleshoot issues, and manage teams.</p>
     <p class="important">A cluster can be created in only one resource group that you can't change afterward.
 If you create a cluster in the wrong resource group, you must delete the cluster and re-create it in the correct resource group.
 Furthermore, if you need to use the `ibmcloud ks cluster service bind` command to [integrate with an {{site.data.keyword.cloud_notm}} service](/docs/containers?topic=containers-service-binding#bind-services), that service must be in the same resource group as the cluster.
 Services that do not use resource groups like {{site.data.keyword.registrylong_notm}} or that do not need service binding like {{site.data.keyword.la_full_notm}} work even if the cluster is in a different resource group.</p>
     <p>Consider giving clusters unique names across resource groups and regions in your account to avoid naming conflicts.
 You cannot rename a cluster.</p>
     <p>You can assign users an access role to a resource group to grant permissions as described in the following scenarios.
 Note that unlike resource instances, you cannot grant access to an individual instance within a resource group.</p>
     <ul><li>All {{site.data.keyword.cloud_notm}} IAM services in the resource group, including all clusters in {{site.data.keyword.containerlong_notm}} and images in {{site.data.keyword.registrylong_notm}}.</li>
     <li>All instances within a service in the resource group, such as all the clusters in {{site.data.keyword.containerlong_notm}}.</li>
-  <li>All instances within a region of a service in the resource group, such as all the clusters in the **US South** region of {{site.data.keyword.containerlong_notm}}.</li></ul></dd>
+    <li>All instances within a region of a service in the resource group, such as all the clusters in the <strong>US South</strong> region of {{site.data.keyword.containerlong_notm}}.</li></ul></dd>
 </dl>